 Office Location: 1111 Washington St SE -- Olympia WA

 Applicant must be at least 16 years of age.

 A current copy of vessel documentation or registration is required when a vessel is being designated on a license.

 A Salmon Charter* license is required if you accept a fee to take a person fishing for salmon, food fish or shellfish in Marine Areas 1 through 13 (including 2-1 Willapa Bay, 2-2 Grays Harbor, 8-1 and 8-2), Lake Washington, or the Columbia River downstream of the Longview Bridge.

 An Oregon charter boat license is equivalent to a Washington charter boat license in the concurrent waters of the Columbia River below the bridge at Longview, provided that passengers are not picked up or dropped off from any point in Washington.
-Similarly, Oregon guide licenses are equivalent to a Washington guide fishing guide license on the Columbia River upstream of the bridge at Longview, and downstream of the Oregon boundary in Lake Wallula.
+Similarly, Oregon fishing guide license is equivalent to a Washington guide fishing guide license on the Columbia River upstream of the bridge at Longview and downstream of the Oregon boundary in Lake Wallula.
 The same passenger boarding and dropping off restrictions are in place for Oregon charter boats.

 Vessel designation required: YES